 WHAT IS GUIDED AUTOBIOGRAPHY?

-Research over the past 40 years has found that people of all ages benefit from Guided Autobiography, particularly those in transition, entering a different phase of life, or seeking clarity around new directions.
-Listening to others’ stories in a supportive environment can trigger forgotten memories, allowing for reflection and new insights.
-Benefits include increased self-acceptance, positive views of others and sense of connectedness, and decreased anxiety.
+Research has found that people of all ages benefit from GAB.
+Listening to one another's stories in a supportive environment can trigger forgotten memories, allowing for new reflections and insights.
+Benefits include increased self-acceptance, positive views of others and sense of connectedness, as well as decreased anxiety.

 I was extremely fortunate to have crossed paths with GAB pioneers, Dr. Cheryl Svensson and Dr. James Thornton, who generously shared their wisdom with me.
 They also provided me with access to research papers I would otherwise probably never have found.
 Without them, it would have been almost impossible to complete my own research study, where the findings were startling: just 6-8 GAB sessions saw a significant increase in participants' life satisfaction scores.